Buddleia is a shrub that exhibits beautiful bunches of flowers that butterflies delight in.

 Learn more about buddleia

-Lastly, being both easy to care for and very hardy, butterfly bush is a very simple bush to grow.
+Lastly, being both easy to care for and very hardy, buddleia is a very simple bush to grow.

 Smart tip about buddleia